yandexdataschool/Practical_DL/README.md

 # Announcements
+* 21.10 - There will be no classes on the 28.10;
+* 21.10 - week5 notebook is NOT homework assignment notebook.
+Homework and deadlines TBA
 * 20.10 - we now have a [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/yandexdataschool/hse_deeplearning) for you if you got to the seminar without a notebook (with a phone) or have some temporary technical issues.
 Binder only lasts 1 hour so please do not use it for homeworks.
 * 20.10 - current status of course staff is "Адъ и израиль", so the new wave of homeworks will be checked with a short delay (hope to finish by the weekend.
 The lectures will proceed as planned.
 * 17.10 - week4 partially completed seminar uploaded